 This Guideline serves as a companion guide to the Building Broadband Faster Act, 2021 (BBFA).
-It is a key tool in enabling the Ontario Government's Accelerated High-Speed Internet Program (AHSIP) which together with other provincially funded broadband projects (i.e. designated broadband projects) aim to provide access to high-speed internet to 100 percent of Ontario households by the end of 2025.
+It is a key tool in enabling the Ontario Government's Accelerated High-Speed Internet Program (AHSIP) which together with other provincially funded broadband projects (i.e., designated broadband projects) aim to provide access to high-speed internet to all communities by the end of 2025.